Michelpinto/Michelpinto/README.md

 - 💞️ I’m looking to collaborate on many projects and learn some new stuff.
 - 📫 How to reach me, you can drop a dm on my twitter account @blvckswvg.

+### Goals for 2021

+- 👨🏾‍💻 Get my first job as a frontend web developer.
+- 🪄 Become 1% better than I was yesterday, because consistency is 🔑